-&lt;sup>23 Detailed information on the sector aggregation from the original GTAP sectoral disaggregation is available from the authors upon request.
+$^{^{23}}$ Detailed information on the sector aggregation from the original GTAP sectoral disaggregation is available from the authors upon request.

-&lt;sup>24 Ordás Criado et al. (2011) tested for convergence in sulfur oxides and nitrogen oxides.
+24 Ordás Criado et al. (2011) tested for convergence in sulfur oxides and nitrogen oxides.
 Their theoretical model assumes optimal control of pollution emissions at the national level, making it particularly suited for applications to local air pollutants.
 Nevertheless, the structure of the empirical model they specify is compatible with the green Solow model by Brock and Taylor (2010), which the authors applied to CO2 emissions.
-Ordás Criado et al. (2011) regressed the average growth rates of emissions over the period t-5 to t on the level of emissions at the initial period of the growth rate (t-5), the growth rate of GDP over t-5 and t, GDP in t-5, and time- and individual-dummies by OLS and a non-parametric model.
-The authors also addressed endogeneity between emissions and GDP by instrumenting GDP and its growth rate with their lagged values (following Barro and Sala-i Martin 1992).
-Brock and Taylor (2010) developed a theoretical model that also predicts conditional $\beta$ -convergence, which the authors applied to CO2 emissions.
-Although Brock and Taylor's model is applicable to global pollutants, in our empirical approach we follow Ordás Criado et al. (2011) since their empirical analysis makes use of the panel structure of the data and accounts for the potential endogeneity of GDP per capita.
+Ordás Criado et al. (2011) regressed the average growth rates of emissions over the period t - 5 to t on the level of for the existence of specific convergence groups, accounts for endogeneity of the regressors, and allows for cross-sectional heteroscedasticity of the error terms.